 The project will see participants of both programmes ‘buddy up’ and work together towards a social action project in their respective communities.
 The collaboration will involve regular contact between participants through writing, video communications and face-to-face meetings.

 The Pen Pals Project will be aimed at young people who will learn about other communities as well as their own and seeks to build positive peer relationships with the opportunity for participants to visit each other’s communities.

-Michael Colquhoun, BFCitC’s Youth Crime Reduction Manager, said: “It’s great to work with another Premier League club’s charity in Newcastle United, together we want our participants to learn about each other’s communities and meet new people in order to broaden their horizons and raise their aspirations.
+Michael Colquhoun, BFCitC’s Head of Young Peoples Services, said: “It’s great to work with another Premier League club’s charity in Newcastle United, together we want our participants to learn about each other’s communities and meet new people in order to broaden their horizons and raise their aspirations.